 Remote Technology: The Internet of Things meets waste management.
 Remote technology can monitor, measure and optimize companies’ waste and recycling processes, allowing a business to optimize compactor and baler waste.
 Technology can monitor fullness of waste receptacles and can allow for the remote monitoring of an entire power unit— including oil temperature, switching controls, safety features, container connections and system operating performance.

-Consider a Broker: Many organizations have multiple facilities with unique needs in different geographic locations.
+Consider a Managed Waste Service Provider: Many organizations have multiple facilities with unique needs in different geographic locations.
 The varying requirements of waste management and the need to tailor and take advantage of waste technology to minimize cost may lead to a significant investment on the part of an industrial plant.
-By working with a broker, companies can use a centralized source for all waste needs.
-Waste brokers can tailor program management solutions that address waste-generator expectations and requirements for single-source management of service suppliers.
-By managing quality of service, reduction of costs, data and reporting analytics, and consolidated invoicing and landfill diversion, brokers work to improve economic and environmental performances on behalf of companies.
+By working with a managed waste service provider, companies can use a centralized source for all waste needs, tailoring program management solutions that address waste-generator expectations and requirements for single-source management of service suppliers.
+By managing quality of service, reduction of costs, data and reporting analytics, and consolidated invoicing and landfill diversion, managed waste service providers work to improve economic and environmental performances on behalf of companies.

 Whether a company is looking for large and small container services, compactors, balers, construction services or recycling, taking an analytical look at current waste needs and offerings, re-approaching current contracts, taking advantage of partnerships and employing high technology will allow a business to optimize via a customized waste management program.
 Waste management solutions vary from mail-in low-volume recycling programs to integrated technical automated solutions.